Ximene Trencavel 10 June 1355

 The Prince, the Comte, and the Earl seemed at first glance to be very relaxed.
 They sipped deeply from their glasses.
-A distinctive bottle of Armagnac stood in prime position on the table.
+A distinctive bottle of Armagnac stood in the prime position on the table.
 Ximene knew the Comte reserved this particular Armagnac for very special occasions.

 They all rose from their seats at Ximene’s entry.
 Ximene panicked.
 She had no idea where Alyse had been sitting.
 She realised the answer must lie in the place settings.
 Of course!
 At the right hand of the Comte and across the table from the Prince and the Earl.
-This was not just dinner, it was a conference.
+This was not just a dinner, it was a conference.
 More panic.
 Where were they up to?

 She sat down and they all resumed their own seats.

 ‘So, Ximene, what do you think of that suggestion?’